NOHAB: NOHAB in Hungary

 In the early 1960s twenty NOHAB diesel engines were built for Hungarian State Railways (MÁV), but due to the Iron Curtain, further imports were stopped in favour of M62 locomotives made in Soviet Union.
 The Swedish locomotives were classified by MÁV as type M61 and proved versatile, highly reliable as well as economical to run.
 They were even used to haul non-stoppable radioactive waste transport trains from the Paks Nuclear Power Plant to Soviet reprocessing facilities, despite the availability of Soviet-made M62 engines.

-The M61 type has achieved a cult status in Hungary because they were used to haul most of express trains to holiday resorts around the Lake Balaton region.
-Their images became closely associated with teenage summer camps, exploration and family recreation during the Socialism era, when foreign travel was highly restricted for the average citizen.
+The M61 type has achieved a cult status in Hungary because they were used to haul most express trains to holiday resorts around the Lake Balaton region, especially on railway no. 29.
+Their images became closely associated with teenage summer camps, exploration and family recreation during the socialist era, when foreign travel was highly restricted for the average citizen.
+During this time, the locomotives were based at the Tapolca depot, which led to their association with the town.
+In recognition of this, locomotive 004 received the name "Tapolca".

-Today, the M61s are no longer in regular service with MÁV, most were scrapped but some were saved.
-One is still run on charter duties by a preservation group in Hungary and Romania and another one hauls track-laying machinery trains in the Budapest region.
+Scrapping of the locomotives started in 1989, and the class was withdrawn from regular passenger service in December 2000.
+Locomotives 003, 005, 007, 008, 009, 011, 012, 013, 014, 015, 016 and 018 were scrapped, most had only minor mechanical problems, some were cut up in operational status.

+Nowadays, we can find 9 operational and 3 inoperable examples in Hungary.
+They are: